-The transport sector has by tradition been a government responsibility.
+The transport sector has by tradition been a government responsibility..
 Transport policy is guided by a number of goals and principles.
 Since 2008, the overriding goal for Swedish transport policy is to ensure economic efficiency and long-term sustainability of transport provision for citizens and enterprise throughout Sweden (Government Bill 2008/09:93).
-In addition, the parliament has adopted a functional goal - accessibility - and a consideration goal - safety, environment, and health.
-Furthermore, there are five guiding principles for transport policy adopted by the parliament (National Audit Office, 2012):
+In addition, the parliament has adopted a functional goal - accessibility - and a consideration goal - safety, environment, and health.11 Furthermore there are five guiding principles for transport policy adopted by the parliament, (National Audit Office, 2012),:

-- customers shall be free to choose how to travel and conduct transport - the decision making on transport production shall be decentralised - the coordination between transport modes shall be supported - competition in the transport sector shall be supported - the socio-economic cost of transport shall inform the design of policy instruments (also referred to as marginal cost pricing).
+- Customers shall be free to choose how to travel and conduct transport. - The decision making on transport production shall be decentralized. - The coordination between transport modes shall be supported. - Competition in the transport sector shall be supported. - The socio-economic cost of transport shall inform the design of policy instruments (also referred to as marginal cost pricing).

-When in power Alliansen made changes to the infrastructure planning system, such as handing over some responsibilities to the regions, and reorganising the transport sector at the national level.
-The main reason for the reorganisation was that the previous system was considered to be fragmented with unclear roles and responsibilities (Hultén, 2015).
-The aim was to improve coordination, cost effectiveness and collaboration.
-Another reason was to prevent authorities supervising their own work.
-Some activities on the production side were also privatised.
-In 2009 and 2010 a number of government agencies were merged to created three larger entities; the Swedish Transport Agency (1 January 2009), the Swedish Transport Administration (STA) and Transport Analysis (1 April 2010).
-The Swedish Transport Agency was a merger of several different government bodies.
-It stipulates rules and monitors how they are followed, grants permission (driver's licences and certificates) registers change of ownership and manages congestion and vehicle taxation.
+When in power "Alliansen" made changes to the infrastructure planning system, such as handing over some responsibilities to the regions, and reorganized the transport sector at the national level.
+In 2009 and 2010 a number of government agencies were merged to created three larger entities; Swedish Transport Agency (January 1st 2009), Swedish Transport Administration (STA) and Transport Analysis (April 1st 2010).
+The reason for this merger was to improve coordination, cost effectiveness and collaboration.
+Another reason were to prevent that authorities performed supervision of their own work.
+The Swedish Transport Agency was a merger of several different government bodies12.
+It stipulates rules and monitors how they are followed, grants permission (driver's licenses and certificates) registers change of ownership and manages congestion and vehicle taxation.
 The STA was mainly a merger of the previous road and rail administration.
 It is responsible for long-term planning of the transport system for all types of traffic, as well as for building, operating and maintaining public roads and railways.

-The Swedish Transport Agency has the overall responsibility to design regulations and to ensure that authorities, companies, organisations and citizens abide by them.
+The Swedish Transport Agency has the overall responsibility to design regulations and to ensure that authorities, companies, organizations and citizens abide by them.
 The agency also performs market monitoring of the markets of whom it regulates.
 Furthermore, it collects and administers government taxes and fees.
-The Swedish Transport Agency also performs tasks according to legal documents provided by, for instance, the EU28 and other international agreements.
+The Swedish Transport Agency also performs tasks according to legal documents provided by, for instance, the EU and other international agreements.
 It also assists the government in engagements internationally.
 The agency consists of five policy-related departments (11 in total), where most RIAs are performed.

-When performing all the regulatory tasks the agency strives to fulfil the goals of the transport sector by achieving good accessibility, high quality, secure and environmentally aware rail, air, sea and road transport.
-The work should in particular strive to contribute to an internationally competitive, environmentally sustainable and safe transport system.
+When performing all the regulatory tasks the agency strive to fulfil the goals of the transport sector by achieving good accessibility, high quality, secure and environmentally aware rail, air, sea and road transport.
+The work should in particular strive to contribute to an internationally competitive, environmental and safe transport system.
 Currently the majority of the impact assessments are performed by the two traffic departments, the Civil Aviation and Maritime Department and The Road and Rail Department.

-As for Vision Zero, the STA is responsible for its implementation.
-Vision Zero implies a break with traditional traffic safety policy based on the view that interventions should be undertaken as long as benefits exceed costs (Belin et al., 2011).
-Instead, it emphasises the elimination of deaths and serious injuries, at least in the long term.
-According to the STA this is a Swedish policy innovation that, to some extent, replaces "management by rule" with a new governance approach.
-This includes management by objectives, network governance and user governance.
-Important innovations resulting from Vision Zero are according to the STA median barriers and cameras to control speed.
+As for the Vision Zero, the STA is responsible for its implementation.
+The Vision Zero implies a break with traditional traffic safety policy based on the view that interventions should be undertaken as long as benefits exceed costs (Belin et al., 2011).
+Instead it emphasizes the elimination of deaths and serious injuries, at least in the long term.
+According to the STA this is a Swedish policy innovation that, to some extent, replace "management by rule" with a new governance approach.
+This includes management by objectives, network governance and user governance13.
+Important innovations resulting from the Vision Zero are according to the STA median barriers and cameras to control speed.
 Roundabouts and alcolocks have also acquired greater importance.